TrellixVulnTeam/DevNotes_41HG/08_DataStructuresAndAlgorithms/DataStructures.md

 ```javascript
 ['#000', '#fff', '#ccc'];
 ```
-- Not super readable! what do these colors correspon to?
+- Not super readable! what do these colors correspond to?
-- It would be nice if instead of using indices to access colors, we could use more human readable keys
+- It would be nice if instead of using indexes to access colors, we could use more human readable keys
 - pink : #ff69b4, colors['cyan'] is way better than colors[2]